unbit/uwsgi-docs/JVM.rst

 First of all, be sure to have a full JDK distibution installed.

-The uWSGI build system will try to detect common JDK setup (debian,ubuntu,centos, OSX...), but if it is not able to find a JDK installation it will need infos from the user (see below).
+The uWSGI build system will try to detect common JDK setup (debian,ubuntu,centos, OSX...), but if it is not able to find a JDK installation it will need information from the user (see below).

 To build the JVM plugin simply run: